 Often the more common boats have a Class Association which may have a list of secondhand boats.

-Choose something popular in your area or nearby – it ensures a wide choice of boats and that you will be able to sell the boat later.
+Choose something popular in your club, area or nearby – it ensures a wide choice of boats and that you will be able to sell the boat later.
+Also you will have ready access to advice from more experienced sailors

 Some pointers on buying a secondhand boat